Materials-Consortia/OPTIMADE/optimade.rst

   **REQUIRED keys:**

+  - :field:`property-definition-version`: String.
+    Specifies the minor version of the property definition format used.
+    The string MUST be a version string up to the minor version of an OPTIMADE standard that describe the format in which this property definition is expressed.
+    This allows future versions of this standard to allow implementations to keep definitions that adhere to older versions of the property definition format.
+    The version number string MUST NOT be prefixed by, e.g., "v".
+    Examples: :field-val:`1.1`.

   - :field:`property-uri`: String.
     A static URI identifier that is a URN or URL representing the specific version of the property.
     It SHOULD NOT be changed as long as the property definition remains the same, and SHOULD be changed when the property definition changes.